hapijs/hapi/API.md

 ### <a name="server.table()" /> `server.table([host])`

 Returns a copy of the routing table where:
 - `host` - (optional) host to filter routes matching a specific virtual host.
 Defaults to all virtual hosts.

-The return value is an array where each item is an object containing:
-- `info` - the `connection.info` the connection the table was generated for.
-- `labels` - the connection labels.
-- `table` - an array of routes where each route contains:
+The return value is an array of routes where each route contains:
 - `settings` - the route config with defaults applied.
 - `method` - the HTTP method in lower case.
 - `path` - the route path.

-Note that if the server has not been started and multiple connections use port `0`, the table items will override each other and will produce an incomplete result.

 ```js
 const Hapi = require('hapi');